OSAS/community-website/source/blog/2013-12-19-announcing-infrastructure-next.html.md

 ## Agenda

 The full agenda is coming soon, but expect presentations on open source storage, virtualization, cloud management, and other topics relevant to managing a Software-Defined Data Center.
+We'll have contributors and experts from projects like [Fedora](http://fedoraproject.org/), [GlusterFS](http://www.gluster.org/), [oVirt](http://www.ovirt.org/Home), [RDO](http://openstack.redhat.com/Main_Page), and others.

-Want to present at Infrastructure.Next?
-Drop me a note at jzb@redhat.com.
+**Want to present at Infrastructure.Next?
+Drop me a note at jzb@redhat.com.**

 We'll also have the foyer open for hallway track sessions to let attendees share best practices, cautionary tales, and make connections for future projects.